-Qualification Requirement Apply to Enrol by Limit Bridging Programmes Board of Studies CUP Faculty of Arts BFA Intermediate The Head of School of Fine Arts must receive application for admission to FINT 103 no later than 15 November of the year preceding that for which admission is sought.
-10 January 78 ISQ: 2 BFA(Hons) Special application to School by 1 November.
-1 November MusB(Hons) Performance MMus Performance Special application including audition by 15 September.
+Qualification Requirement Apply to Enrol by Limit Bridging Programmes Board o f Studies CUP Applications to the programme close three weeks prior to the official course start dates.
+Selection is based on previous academic record (NCEA or equivalent), or an internally administered test.
+Faculty of Arts BFA Intermediate The Head of School of Fine Arts must receive application for admission to FINT 103 no later than 15 November of the year preceding that for which admission is sought.
+15 November 78 ISQ: 2

+BFA(Hons) Special application to School.
+15 November MusB Performance MusB Composition Special application to School by 17 October.
+Special application to School by 7 November.
+17 October 7 November MusB(Hons) Performance Special application including audition by 15 September.
 15 September MFA Special application to School by 1 November.
-1 November MSW(App) Special application to programme by 30 September.
-30 September PGDipJ Special application to programme by 31 October.
-31 October 25 Faculty of Commerce BCom(Hons) Management BCom(Hons) Marketing Special application to department by 10 February.
-10 February BCom(Hons) Accounting BCom(Hons) Information Systems Special application to department by 10 February.
+1 November MSW(App) Special application to the programme by 30 September.
+30 September PGDipJ Special application to the programme by 31 October.
+31 October 25 Faculty of Commerce BCom(Hons) Management BCom(Hons) Marketing Special application to the department by 10 February.
+10 February BCom(Hons) Accounting BCom(Hons) Information Systems Special application to the department by 10 February.
 10 February MBA GradDipBA Special application to the programme by 10 January.
-10 January MBM PGDipBus Special application to the programme.
+10 January MBIS PGDipBIS Special application to the programme.
+MBM PGDipBus Special application to the programme.
 35 each MPA Special application to the programme.
 35 PGCertStratLdrship Special application to the programme.
 Apply at any time.
-Faculty of Education BEd(Physical Education) Applications open from 1 July.
-Applications for Programme Entry close when the programme is full or 4 weeks prior to programme start date so early application is strongly recommended 4 weeks prior to programme start date BSpC GradCertSpC Applications open from 1 July.
-Applications for Programme Entry close when the programme is full or 4 weeks prior to programme start date so early application is strongly recommended 4 weeks prior to programme start date BTchLn(EarlyChildhood) BTchLn(Primary) GradDipECTeach GradDipTchLn(Primary) GradDipTchLn(Secondary) MTchgLn Applications open from 1 July.
+Faculty of Education BEd(Physical Education)† Applications open from 1 July.
+Applications for Programme Entry close when the programme is full or 4 weeks prior to programme start date.
+4 weeks prior to programme start date BTchLn(EarlyChildhood) BTchLn(Primary) GradDipECTeach GradDipTchLn(Primary) GradDipTchLn(Secondary) MTchgLn Applications open from 1 July.
 Applications for Programme Entry close when the programme is full or 4 weeks prior to programme start date so early application is strongly recommended.
 Applications for these programmes include police vetting, referees' reports and a personal statement.
-4 weeks prior to programme start date
+4 weeks prior to programme start date CertLS Application for Entry to College of Education, Health and Human Development.
+1 week prior to programme start date MCouns Special application to enrol in COUN 675 to MCouns Programme Coordinator by 1 October.
+1 October 12 ISQ: 2 PGCertCT Special application to College due two weeks prior to programme commencement.
+2nd Monday in February 18 PGDipChFamPsyc Special application to the School of Health Sciences by 1 October.
+1 October 12 Faculty of Engineering and Fo prestry BE(Hons) - First Professional Ye ar Computer Engineering Apply to enrol by 1 December.
+1 December 30 Chemical and Process Engineering Apply to enrol by 1 December.
+1 December 75 Civil Engineering Apply to enrol by 1 December.
+1 December 145